Ayushi-712/ssclip/README.md

  1. R2 :The proportion of variance explained.
  2. Calibration-in-the-large(CITL) :  Agreement between predicted and observed outcome values on average.
  3. Calibration slope : agreement between predicted and observed values across the range of predicted values.
- 4. Residual variances :To target variance of observed outcome values.
+ 4. Residual variances(small multiplicative margin of error (MMOE) around the true value) :To target variance of observed outcome values.
  5. Sensitivity : To target model's ability to predict true positives in the dichotomous outcome
  6. Specificity : To target model's ability to predict true negatives in the dichotomous outcome